Vassili Kononov: Final ruling

 In May 2010, the Grand Chamber ruled, by 14 votes to 3, that the case presented no violation of Article 7 ECHR.
 Under the Hague Regulations of 1907, the court determined Kononov could be punished for failing to meet the regulation criteria, specifically, wearing German Wehrmacht uniforms while carrying out the crimes.
 The court determined the execution of the villagers was in violation of established international law at the time, as Kononov was only entitled to arrest them, and his conviction was not barred by statute of limitations.

-Support from Russia
+Support from Russia and activist groups

 At various times throughout the period of his prosecution for alleged war crimes, Kononov has received official support from the Government of Russia.
 In April 2000, immediately before judgement was to be handed down in his appeal with the Supreme Court of Latvia, he was offered citizenship of the Russian Federation by President Vladimir Putin.
 Kononov accepted the offer, which entailed giving up his previously held Latvian citizenship.
 On the event of his 80th birthday in 2003, Kononov received personal greetings from the Russian President, delivered at a ceremony held in the Russian Embassy in Riga.

 In the hearings of his case at the ECHR, Russia acted as a third party.
 Sergey Mironov, speaker of the Federation Council of Russia, expressed hopes that President Dmitry Medvedev's Historical Truth Commission would also become involved in the Kononov case.

+In November 2000, a Latvian group named the Young Communists carried out an attack on a branch railway in Riga to protest the imprisonment of Kononov and fellow ex-Soviet partisan Mikhail Farbtukh.
+The Kononov affair also drew the involvement of various nationalist and far-right groups.
+For instance, the Latvian branch of the National Bolshevik Party (with Vladimir Linderman as one of its leading figures) campaigned for Kononov from 1998 onwards.
+Two different groups of National Bolsheviks crossed the border from Russia into Latvia to protest Kononov's imprisonment.
+In November 2000, one of these groups tried to blow up the tower of St. Peter's Church in Riga, barricading themselves on the tower's observation deck and threatening to set off explosives.
+In addition to this widespread support from Russian nationalists, the Israeli far-right group Be’ad Artzeinu (composed of ethnic Russians and tied to Avigdor Eskin) launched a pro-Kononov protest outside the Latvian embassy in Tel Aviv in April 2001.